Lecrapouille/MyMakefile/README.md

 [MyMakefile](https://github.com/Lecrapouille/MyMakefile) is a build system based on GNU Make for C++ projects.
 It eliminates the need to write complex Makefile rules from scratch by offering plenty of rules and macros.

-**Note:** I no longer develop in C but MyMakefile should also works.
+**Note:** I no longer develop in C but MyMakefile should also work.

 ## 🤔 Why MyMakefile?